It's (Still) A Wonderful Life

 And that singular act of selflessness evokes a Christmas cultural tradition embraced by nearly all – the giving of gifts.
 But it is in the nature of a gift to be freely given, and freely received.
 True gifts are not coerced – of either giver or recipient.
 What harm is there in a proffered present that may be freely rejected?
 This is the question we pose to the foes of Christmas.
 The only promise that matters is one that’s hard to keep.
 The only commitment that matters is one that’s freely given.
 The Christ Child was the first, best Gift ever – given so that we might freely accept the offering, thereby gaining the gifts of life, of liberty … and as we are reminded at this season, of eternal life.

-As always, on behalf of The Federalist Patriot staff and National Advisory Committee, we are humbled to count you among our Patriot readers and privileged to call you our countrymen.
+As always, on behalf of our Patriot team and our National Advisory Committee, we are humbled to count you among our Patriot readers and privileged to call you our countrymen.
 We wish God’s blessing and peace upon you and your families, and ask your prayers for our Patriot Armed Forces standing in harm’s way around the world in defense of our liberty, and for the families awaiting their safe return.

 Semper Vigilo, Paratus, et Fidelis!
 Mark Alexander